1917 History, Fun Facts and Trivia

 Peace – International Committee of the Red Cross

-Popular and Notable Books From 1917:
+Popular and Best-selling Books From 1917

-Fiction Bestsellers:
+Fiction Bestsellers

 1. Mr. Britling Sees It Through, by H.G.
 Wells